joelguittet/genially-scripts/src/quizCheckboxValidateResult.md

 The Error element is optional and will be shown if not all the Success checkboxes or at least one Error checkboxes are checked when the Validate button is clicked.

+Animations on the Success and Error elements should be added in order to display the elements with a 0.5s delay when the page is loaded.
+This permit the script to initialize elements.

 The script is inserted in the presentation using an HTML element as shown below:

 ```